jlecker/django-sawhorse/docs/index.rst

    (modify the path to your desired location).
 Sawhorse will create a subdirectory in this location for every app that you use with it.
 This is similar to the way ``WORKON_HOME`` works in virtualenvwrapper (which you should be using anyway, especially since Sawhorse requires it).
+Sawhorse will add items here needed to run the app: SQLite database, media root, and static root.

 2. Use pip to install Sawhorse into the development virtualenv for an app.
 For now, the best way to do this is to install directly from GitHub::